Polish coins and banknotes

 In the summer of 2023, it came to light that the administrator of our building had driven our mini-community of three buildings deep into debt.
 Hence, residents united to kick out this company and bring in a new administrator.
 With the new appointment, communal fees rose.
 Considering that I’d been used to paying around 540-650 zl per month for around four years, having to pay 882,80 zl (the cost of fees between the summer of 2023 and April 2024) was somewhat financially burdensome.
 However, this figure may have been realistic because residents had underpaid for many years, hence the massive debt that had accrued.

-Updating this post in October 2024, I wouldn’t be surprised if my communal fees amounted to 1,200 zł by the summer of 2025.
+Updating this post in April 2025, I wouldn’t be surprised if the overall communal fees, including the garage gall, for this flat amounted to 1,200 zł by the end of 2025.
 Gdańsk is Gdańsk.
-However, the communal charge I have to pay is nothing short of daylight robbery in my opinion.
-My communal fees have risen a whopping 111% since 2019.
+However, the communal charge I had to pay is nothing short of daylight robbery in my opinion.
+By the time I sold the flat, communal fees had risen a whopping 111% since 2019.

-I have had to contend with yet another sudden increase in my cost of living.
-It no longer makes financial sense for my wife and me to live in such a large flat.
-I do rent one of my parking spaces for 240 zł a month but even this doesn’t make up for the extortionate communal fees I have to pay.
-What’s more, I’m no longer satisfied with the state of the building I live in.
-It’s getting dirtier and dirtier, while the green spaces surrounding the building are not as well-kept as they used to be.
+Therefore, I had to contend with yet another sudden increase in my cost of living.
+It no longer made financial sense for my wife and me to live in such a large flat.
+I did rent out one of the parking spaces for 240 zł a month but even that didn’t make up for the extortionate communal fees I have to pay.
+What’s more, I became dissatisfied with the state of the building I lived in.
+It got dirtier and dirtier, while the green spaces surrounding the building were not as well-kept as they has previously been.

 Overall, if you’re looking at buying a flat in Poland to live in or indeed as a buy-to-let investment, I believe that you and your tenants will be satisfied with the transparency and relative inexpensiveness of communal charges in major Polish cities.